-When and if needed, Hazelcast can log the events for the instances that exist in a region.
+When needed, Hazelcast can log the events for the instances that exist in a region.
 To see what has happened or to trace the activities while forming the cluster, change the log level in your logging mechanism to FINEST or DEBUG.
-After this change, you can also see whether the instances are accepted or rejected, and the reason the instances were rejected in the generated log.
-Note that changing the log level to one of the mentioned levels may affect the performance of the cluster.
+After this change, you can also see in the generated log whether the instances are accepted or rejected, and the reason the instances were rejected.
+Note that changing the log level in this way may affect the performance of the cluster.
 Please see the Logging Configuration section for information on logging mechanisms.